Optimal Dynamic Regret by Transformers for Non-Stationary Reinforcement Learning: Main Result

 \begin{assumption}[Non-stationarity] For all $\bm{\theta}\in\Theta$, $\alg_{\bm{\theta}}$ outputs an auxiliary quantity $\tilde{r}_t \in [0, 1]$ at the beginning of each round $t$.
 There exists a non-stationarity measure $\Delta$ and a non-increasing function $\rho : [T] \to \mathbb{R}$ such that running $\alg_{\bm{\theta}}$ satisfies that without knowing $\Delta_{[1,t]}$, $\alg_{\bm{\theta}}$ ensures with probability at least $1 - 1/T$:

 for all $t \in [T]$, provided that $\Delta_{[1,t]} \leq \rho(t)$ and $\rho(t) \geq 1/\sqrt{t}$.
 Additionally, we assume the function $C(t):=t\rho(t)$ is non-decreasing. \end{assumption}

 In addition, we assume that the base algorithm generating the observation sequence can be approximately realized by a transformer, which is the following assumption.
 This assumption has been proved under several traditional RL algorithms such as LinUCB and Thompson Sampling \citep{lin2024transformers}.
+For additional discussion of this assumption, see Appendix~\ref{appx-limit-and-dis}.

 \begin{assumption}[Realizability] Given a reinforcement learning algorithm $\alg_B$, for any $\varepsilon>0$, there exist a parameter $\bm{\theta}$ such that the following holds: there exist constants $D_0,M_0,L_0,\allowbreak D_0^\prime, C_0>0$, which depend on \(\varepsilon\), such that a transformer TF$_{{\bm{\theta}}}$ with $ D = D_0,\,\,M = M_0,\,\,L = L_0,\,\,D^\prime = D_0^\prime,\,\,\vvvert {\bm{\theta}}\vvvert = C_0$, satisfies